Link-/pblog/_posts/2020-07-25-automating-backups-macos-dropbox-launchd.md

 end
 ```

-Don't forget to make the script an executable with:
+Don't forget to make the script executable with:
 ```
+# This wil change the file permission of your script to be: 0755
 chmod a+x ~/.backup/bin/<name-of-the-function>.fish
 ```

-This function will sync the directory and its entire subtree to the location specified on Dropbox.
-It also provides a `dry-run` paramter just for you to test it before running the real thing.
+The function above will sync the directory and its entire subtree to the location you specified on Dropbox.
+It also provides a `dry-run` paramter to test it before running the real thing, give it a spin before you move forward.

 ```
 # Just pass dry-run after the function name in your terminal